Plates

 Here are plates from Giacomo Ferdinand Sievers’: Il Pianoforte: Guide Pratica per Costruttori, Accordatori, Dilettanti e Professori di Pianoforte.”
 Published by Ghio, 1868, in Naples.
 In 1833, Sievers began his career as a pianomaker in St. Petersburg, Russia, then he moved his factory to Naples, Italy during the 1860s.
 Many of the procedures and tools described in this book were a good generation or two old by the time of its writing.
 Anachronistic as this book was, Sievers provided a detailed description of piano making as it was practiced in the early 19th century.
 It was a period when the piano was undergoing dynamic change as every year passed.
 While modern pianos are a combination of hand work and machine work, Sievers was describing piano making at a time when the Industrial Revolution had somewhat less of an influence on the building process, and pre-industrial hand work took a larger portion of that process.
 This 1800 to 1850 time frame represents what we now recognize as the later fortepiano period.
 Famous fortepiano makers from that time would include Anton Walter (1752-1825), Conrad Graf (1782-1851), and Johann Baptist Streicher (1796-1871).
 With the publication of “Il Pianoforte…”, Sievers provided some rare insight into the making of these early instruments, which have been actively reproduced in the last 45 years.
 These are plates and illustrations which illustrate the hand tools and equipment which were used in Siever’s piano manufactory:

-24. fillister plane; 22. rebate plane; 21.
-18th century iron mitre with proud sole and tote at nose; 18. coffin smooth plane; 17. large smoother, German/Austrian type with horn on nose; 14 and 15.
-2 plane irons (long and short screw types) with cap irons (chipbreakers), 23. radiused plane; 13. jointer plane; 16. jack plane; 19.
-Dutch gerf plane; 20. toothing plane; 25. nosing plane; 26. plow plane; 28. convex plane; 12. cabinet workbench with vises.
+Illustrations of a workbench and a range of wooden bench planes, as shown in Siever’s “Il Pianoforte…” 24. fillister plane; 22. rebate plane; 21.
+18th century iron mitre with proud sole and tote at nose; 18. coffin smooth plane; 17. large smoother, German/Austrian type with horn on nose; 14.
+English style plane iron and cap iron w/short screw;15.
+French/Austrian style plane iron with cap iron and long capstan screw; 23. radiused plane; 13. jointer plane; 16. jack plane; 19.
+Dutch gerf plane, with slightly convex brass face, used for sides of keys and hollow taper on ends of soundboard ribs; 20. toothing plane; 25. nosing plane; 26. plow plane; 28. convex plane; 12. cabinet workbench with vises.
 27. compass plane.

 Seasoning wood by means of steam.